-As new COVID variants arise and NEW infectious diseases emerge, it’s more important than ever to protect our frontline and healthcare workers.
+As new COVID variants arise and NEW infectious diseases emerge, it’s more important than ever to protect our healthcare workers.
 That’s where Project Firstline comes in.
 We provide training on infection prevention topics relevant to today’s needs.
 Partners on Project Firstline are the South Dakota Foundation for Medical Care, South Dakota Department of Health, and the CDC.

-To create a culture shift where infection prevention practices become universal in all activities by healthcare workers and first responders.
+To create a culture shift where infection prevention practices become universal in all activities by healthcare workers.

 Project Firstline is new in South Dakota!
 It’s a national training collaborative from the Centers for Disease Control (CDC) that’s being rolled out across the nation.